henrytsui000/Stock-Price-Prediction/HWreport/hw2.md

 ```

 ![](../src/Recent2MonthPrice.png)

 2 months stock

 ![](../src/Recent1YearPrice.png)

 1.5 years stock

 ### Correlation
 The next thing is I think there must be a correlation in each stocks, so I made a gif indicate coreelation.
 The output is suprise me.
-All of the company have high correlation in period.
+All of the company have high correlation in period(we could see there is some dark blue square in the gif).
+It show that these company actually face the same problems or effect by same issue.

 each frame is $Day_i$ ~ $Day_{i+100}$